 Black Friday and Cyber Monday may have outstripped Green Monday over the last decade, says Jon Martindale at Digital Trends.
 But it’s still one of the biggest and most profitable shopping days for a large number of retailers.
 More and more local businesses are using the day to promote one last round of deals before the festive season ends.

 Because of its place on the calendar, there’s an element of urgency about Green Monday.
 Even though the name hasn’t caught on with consumers, stores certainly see the second Monday in December as the last time to offer big savings on gifts, says Brent Shelton, public relations director at shopping loyalty program Rakuten.
-“Items like toys, video games, and electronic gadgets can see their best prices of the season, so those that held off from spending during Thanksgiving weekend can get rewarded for their patience if they have intel on where to shop.”
+“Items like toys, such as those wooden playhouse designs, video games, and electronic gadgets can see their best prices of the season, so those that held off from spending during Thanksgiving weekend can get rewarded for their patience if they have intel on where to shop.”

 Why Should Local Businesses Care About Green Monday?